 Although these inaccuracies and fabrications makes a story more interesting, they also create dangerous misconceptions about the criminal justice system.
 If you’re a defendant, you can’t use NCIS or Law & Order as your only frame of reference.
 If you aren’t careful, you may make a mistake that jeopardizes your entire case.

-To set the record straight, the Virginia Beach criminal defense attorney at The Law Offices of Daniel J. Miller has compiled a list of criminal justice myths you likely learned from your favorite police procedurals.
+To set the record straight, the attorney at The Law Offices of Daniel J. Miller has compiled a list of criminal justice myths you likely learned from your favorite police procedurals.

 Myth #1: Fingerprint Evidence is Foolproof